Machine Data Capabilities in CropX

 Use machine data to create prescription maps for irrigation control

 Machine data is now available as background layer in CropX’s Variable Rate Irrigation (VRI) tool that allows you to apply optimal water application depth by changing the speed of the pivot per sector.
-You can set the base rate manually different (per sector) by showing machine data as background layer like a soil scan
+You can set the base rate manually different (per sector) by showing machine data as background layer like a soil scan.

 The VRI tool can be find under Irrigation (when clicking on a single Field).